 Compile your program using the -qpdf1 option.
-For example: xlf -c -03 -qpdf1 file1.f file2.f file3.f xlf -O3 -qpdf1 file1.o file2.o file3.o
+For example: xlf -c -03 -qpdf1 file1.f file2.f file3.f

 In this example, we are using the optimization level -O3 to indicate that we want a moderate level of optimization.

 2. Link the object files to get an instrumented executable: